it-dkt/avg.NET/README.md

 ## How to run the sample game locally
 If you have [Docker](https://www.docker.com/) on your PC, you can run the sample game shown above, simply by executing the command
 `docker compose -f "docker-compose.yaml" up -d --build`
 at the repository root.
-(In English, use `docker-compose-en.yaml` instead.)
+(In English, use 'docker-compose-en.yaml' instead.)

 Then visit this URL on your browser.
 http://localhost/scenes/00001.html

 ## Development
-You can develop your own game using `docker compose` as discribed above.
+You can develop your own game using 'docker compose' as discribed above.
 But you can also debug the game as ordinary ASP.NET web application, using .NET SDK with [Visual Studio](https://visualstudio.microsoft.com/) or [Visual Studio Code](https://azure.microsoft.com/en-us/products/visual-studio-code/).
 In that case, you need MySQL5.7 database server (locally or as a Docker container).

-### If you run the database server separately (not using 'docker compose')
+### If you run the database server separately (not using *docker compose*)
 You need
  1. to set MySQL server character set to 'utf8mb4' and collation to 'utf8mb4_general_ci' (only if you use non ascii characters).
  1. to create database, tables, and records.